silverbulletmd/silverbullet/website/Object.md

 SilverBullet automatically maintains an [[Object Index]] extracted from all [[Markdown]] [[Page|pages]] in your [[Space|Space]].

 Objects are a feature that powers a lot of SilverBullet functionality, including the [[Page Picker]], [[Linked Mention|Linked Mentions]] and many others.
-They can also be queried by the user directly, typically via [[Space Lua/Lua Integrated Query]].
+They can also be queried by the user directly, typically via [[Space Lua/Integrated Query]].

 # Terminology
 * [[Object]]: represent _things_ in your space at various level of granularity.
 Examples include [[Object/page]] at the highest level, but also more granular things like [[Object/task]] and [[Object/link]].
 In relational database parlance, you can think of Objects as **database rows**.